lbooth-autofi/mitsubishi-clickshop/README.md

-# java-selenium4-testng
+# mitsubishi-clickshop
-a basic test automation framework using Java, Selenium 4, and TestNG
+This is a basic test automation framework used to test Mitsubishi ClickShop expectations Framework uses Java, Selenium 4, and TestNG